Tim-Liam-Hill/Acid/README.md

 I had often heard people compare Human-written computer code to DNA and this irked me somewhat since, although the comparison is apt in some ways, it is often used in certain dubious philosophical arguments.
 Still, it got me thinking about how to create a programming language that better represented DNA and some of its qualities.
 The result is Acid.

 I should note that even before doing further research I did not expect to be the first person to implement a programming language based on DNA.
-That being said, I do believe Acid has some unique properties that set it apart.
-For example: [DNA-Sharp](https://esolangs.org/wiki/DNA-Sharp) and [RNA](https://esolangs.org/wiki/RNA#DNA) are 2 other esoteric languages inspired by DNA are compared with Acid in a section later.
+That being said, I do believe Acid has some unique properties that set it apart from the other projects I have found based on DNA ([DNA-Sharp](https://esolangs.org/wiki/DNA-Sharp) and [RNA](https://esolangs.org/wiki/RNA#DNA) are 2 other esoteric languages inspired by DNA are compared with Acid in a section later in this README if you are interested).

 In any case, the idea was to have fun and work on something interesting.
 I enjoy programming language design and the concepts surrounding it and wanted to have a programming language, even a simple one, that I can say I developed and implemented from the ground up without the use of [ANTLR](https://www.antlr.org/) or other related tools (I don't count the work I did during my undergraduate studies since the compiler implemented in my course was for a language I did not design).
-As a result of this, I ended up developing a suite of tools to assist in Context Free Grammar operations, DFA/NFA operations and the creation of an [SLR parse table](https://www.geeksforgeeks.org/slr-parser-with-examples/) which is now [a separate project](https://github.com/Tim-Liam-Hill/CFGNullableFirstFollow) that I will continue working on.
+As a result of this choice, I ended up developing a suite of tools to assist in Context Free Grammar operations, DFA/NFA operations and the creation of an [SLR parse table](https://www.geeksforgeeks.org/slr-parser-with-examples/) which is now [a separate project](https://github.com/Tim-Liam-Hill/CFGNullableFirstFollow) that I will continue working on.

 ## Requirements